netZoo/netZooPy/README.md

 For pypuma see also [PyPuma](https://github.com/aless80/pypuma#installation).

 #### Run from python
 Fire up your python shell or ipython notebook.
+Use the python installation in the virtual environment.
 Import the classes in the pypanda library:
 ```python
 from pypanda.panda import Panda